ares333/php-curl/README.md

 Mechanism
 ---------

-Without pthreads php is single-threaded language,so the library widely use callbacks.There are only two common functions Core::add() and Core::start().add() just add a task to internal taskpool.start() starts callback cycle with the concurrent number of Core::$maxThread and is blocked until all added tasks(a typical task is a url) are finished.If you have huge number of tasks you will use Core::$cbTask to specify a callback function to add() urls,this callback is called when the number of running concurrent is less than Core::$maxThread and internal taskpool is empty.When a task finished the 'process callback' specified in add() is immediately called,and then fetch a task from internal taskpool,and then add the task to the running concurrent.When all added tasks finished the start() finished.
+Without pthreads php is single-threaded language,so the library widely use callbacks.There are only two common functions CurlMulti_Core::add() and CurlMulti_Core::start().add() just add a task to internal taskpool.start() starts callback cycle with the concurrent number of CurlMulti_Core::$maxThread and is blocked until all added tasks(a typical task is a url) are finished.If you have huge number of tasks you will use CurlMulti_Core::$cbTask to specify a callback function to add() urls,this callback is called when the number of running concurrent is less than CurlMulti_Core::$maxThread and internal taskpool is empty.When a task finished the 'process callback' specified in add() is immediately called,and then fetch a task from internal taskpool,and then add the task to the running concurrent.When all added tasks finished the start() finished.

 Files
 -----